 Precision Prevention – Nordic & European Leadership in Personalized & Preventive Medicine

-This 90-minute ScanBalt 25th Anniversary special session highlights national breakthroughs in precision prevention, focusing on how Estonia, Finland, Denmark, and Germany are implementing genomics, and advanced health-data infrastructures to transform preventive care.
-For example, Estonia’s upcoming polygenic risk scores (PRS)-guided national breast cancer screening program may become the world’s first such program implemented at a national level, enabling women in the highest 20% PRS group to modify the beginning of the screening and start at the age 40.
+This 90-minute ScanBalt 25th Anniversary special session highlights national breakthroughs in precision prevention, focusing on how Estonia, Finland, Denmark, and Germany are implementing genomics and advanced health-data infrastructures to transform preventive care.
+For example, Estonia’s upcoming polygenic risk scores (PRS)-guided national breast cancer screening program may become the world’s first such program implemented at a national level, enabling women in the highest 20% PRS group to modify the beginning of the screening and start at the age of 40.

 - Keynote: Prof. Andres Metspalu – The New Era of Precision Prevention